 IMPORTANT: It should be noted that prior year team and position assignments are not considered when selecting the 2022 teams.
 All roster spots are open, as they must be earned and maintained through competitive play at all field positions.

 Players will be evaluated based on a combination of the following criteria:

 - their physical softball skills relative to all other players trying out

-- their ability to demonstrate they can successfully execute game play and game strategy expected at the EBAL high school level
+- their ability to demonstrate they can successfully execute game play and game strategy expected at the EBAL high school level, both physically and mentally

 - their ability to successfully contribute and excel in a team environment**